maximmuss699/ipk24_Server/README.md

 ## Description

-This project develops a server application, which is capable to communicate with remote clients using `IPK24-CHAT` protocol.
-The server is capable of managing multiple client connections, supporting two transport protocols: TCP and UDP.
+This project develops a server application, which is capable to communicate with remote clients using `IPK24-CHAT` protocol [Project1].
+The server is capable of managing multiple client connections, supporting two transport protocols: TCP [RFC9293] and UDP [RFC768].

 The server is built to handle key functionalities including client authentication, channel management, and message broadcasting among connected clients.
 Implemented in C and uses socket API for network communications.
 Behvaior of the server is described in the FSM diagram below.